jack-bell1/US-Macro-Factor-Model/README.md

 - US Equity: We want to predict regimes inside this proxy.
 We still want to residualize to get the 'pure effect' of US Equities.
 - We are using the other factors to interpret SPY's behaviour - this will become apparent in the correlation analysis

-Note: Our data must begin in 2007 due to the inception of our UUP and HYG proxies; unfortunately, I was not able to find any data that would provide a representation of these factors with an earlier date.
+Note: Our data must begin in 2007, as this is the year our UUP and HYG proxies were introduced; unfortunately, I was unable to find any data that would provide a representation of these factors before this date.

-Correlated factors like Credit or Commodities will be residualized against Equity/Interest Rates to isolate pure exposures using simple regression models.
+Correlated factors, such as credit or Commodities, will be residualized against equity or interest rates to isolate pure exposures using simple regression models.

 ### Methodology - Why a simple regression Model?